 FIG. 2.
 Structure and topology of tissues in the homeostatic state. (a) Images of β -catenin stained cell membranes in the steady state H{PL} (inhibited for proliferation and locomotion).
-The magnification in different frames is chosen such that cells appear equally large, to visualize the morphological re-scaling. (b) Distributions of morphological measures of cells obtained through set Voronoi tessellations (top row) and nuclei (bottom row).
-For soft gels (orange) 4257 cells are extracted from large colonies to avoid finite size effects.
-For tissues grown on 5 kPa (pink), 11 kPa (purple), and glass (blue) substrates 9095, 5244 cells and 2575 cells are considered.
-The distributions of re-scaled measures (each length divided by the square root of the mean area) are provided as main graphs, while the insets show the original data.
-Distributions for area (left), perimeters (middle) and elongations (right) are shown.
-Elongations are extracted by calculating the principle axis of inertia of the relevant object (cell or nucleus), and finding their ratio.
+The magnification in different frames is chosen such that cells appear equally large, to visualize the morphological rescaling. (b) Distributions of morphological measures of cells obtained through set-based Voronoi tessellations (top row) and nuclei (bottom row).
+For soft gels (orange) 4257 cells are extracted from large colonies to avoid finite-size effects.
+For tissues grown on 5 kPa (pink), 11 kPa (purple), and glass (blue) substrates, 9095, 5244, and 2575 cells are considered.
+The distributions of rescaled measures (each length divided by the square root of the mean area) are provided as main graphs, while the insets show the original data.
+Distributions for area (left), perimeters (middle), and elongations (right) are shown.
+Elongations are extracted by calculating the principle axis of inertia of the relevant object (cell or nucleus) and finding the ratio.
 Error bars correspond to the standard deviation on 50 independent subsets of cells (see Appendix C). (c) Conservation of topological measures relative to tissues grown on different substrates.
-The color code is same as throughout the figure.
-Distribution of cells with n sides (i.e. neighbors) is on the left, while the Aboav-Weaire's law here measure through the parameter $\langle m(n) \rangle = -(6 - \mu(n))n - \sigma(n)^2$.
-The isoperimetric ratio for the average cell and nuclei shapes are provided in the table on the right.
+The color code is consistent throughout the figure.
+Distribution of cells with n sides (i.e., neighbors) is on the left, while, in the center, the Aboav-Weaire's law is measured through the parameter $b(n) = \langle m(n) \rangle n - 6n - \sigma_n^2 = \gamma(6 - n)$.
+The isoperimetric ratios for the average cell and nuclei shapes are provided in the table on the right.